mxm/yoka/README.md

 With Yoka, you can define cluster suites which performance test a set of experiments.
 Experiments depend on systems which can be started along with the experiments.
-Right now, Yoka supports HDFS and Flink as configurable systems.
+Yoka supports HDFS, YARN, Flink, Storm, and Zookeeper as configurable systems.

 Install
 -------

 ### Yoka

 Install Python 2.7, Virtualenv for Python, and the Python development files.
-In Debian, this command does the trick:
+In Debian/Ubuntu, this command does the trick:

     sudo apt-get install python2.7 python-dev python-virtualenv